matheus23/irreactive.com/content/declarative-apis.md

 What's different to before is that no other elements on the screen were affected by these changes.
 Every change has local effects.

 The defining characteristic of declarative APIs is that they're _expression-based_.
-Every item is an expression, like `cicle 20`, or something that wraps expressions and becomes an expression by itself, like `moveTo 100 100`.
+Every item is an expression, like `circle 20`, or something that wraps expressions and becomes an expression by itself, like `moved 100 100`.

 # Types and Declarative APIs